Thermodynamic and quantum entropy gain of frame averaging: A graceful irreverzible map

-To outline the proof, we adapt heuristically the rigorous method of ref.~\cite{CsiHiaPet07}.
-Observe that on the l.h.s. of eq.~(\ref{thconstr}) both $S(\M\rho_\be')$ and $S(\rho_\be')$ diverge, only their difference will converge.
+To outline the proof, we generalize the rigorous method of ref.~\cite{CsiHiaPet07} heuristically.
+Observe that on the l.h.s. of eq.~(\ref{thconstr}) both $S(\M\rho_\be')$ and $S(\rho_\be')$ diverge for $V\rightarrow\infty$, only their difference will converge.
 Fortunately, one can use the following identity:

 which is easy to inspect from eq.~(\ref{MrhoxV}) and from the translation invariance of $\rho_\be$.
 Hence eq.~(\ref{thconstr}) is equivalent with